makertum/non-planar-layer-fdm/README.md

 - Slice (& Warp)!

 ## Examples
+The example folder contains additional examples with instructions.
 Here's a 3D model of the Strati by Local Motors, sliced and treated with the script.
 The wavyness is limited to the bottom *frame-part* using the `wave_in` and `wave_out` parameters, while the rest of the chassis is untouched.
 ![Strati 1](https://github.com/makertum/non-planar-layer-fdm/raw/master/images/strati_1.png)
 ![Strati 2](https://github.com/makertum/non-planar-layer-fdm/raw/master/images/strati_2.png)
 ![Displacement](https://github.com/makertum/non-planar-layer-fdm/raw/master/images/displacement.png)